AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 ## Acknowledgements

-The content of this work is the implementation of a method initially proposed by Dr. Patrick Xian, Vincent Stimper and Arash Mehrjou.
+The content of this work is the implementation of a method initially proposed by Arash Mehrjou, Dr. Patrick Xian and Vincent Stimper.
 My thanks also go to to Vincent, Arash and Dr. Stefan Bauer for the code writing support.